touist/touist/README.md

 [![The gravis build stage](https://travis-ci.org/FredMaris/touist.svg?branch=master)](https://travis-ci.org/FredMaris/touist)

+[Get the latest release here](https://github.com/FredMaris/touist/releases).
+For now, Touist is compatible with osx 64 bits and linux 64 bits.

 TouIST is a user-friendly tool for solving propositionnal logic problems using a high-level logic language (known as the _bigand_ format or syntax or language).
 This language allows complex expressions like _big and_, _sets_...

 We can for example solve the problem "Wolf, Sheep, Cabbage", or a sudoku, or any problem that can be expressed in propositionnal logic.